FAQs

 When should we begin the application process?

 Most families begin the application process the fall prior to the enrollment year.
-You should contact our Main Office to be added to our mailing list and receive all the necessary application materials.
+You should contact Admissions at admissions@frenchschoolphila.org to be added to our mailing list and receive all the necessary application materials.
 Priority will be given to applications that are received before January 15.

 What can we expect when we come for a “family visit?”